Samuelson baronets

-The Samuelson Baronetcy, of Bodicote in Banbury in the County of Oxford, is a title in the Baronetage of the United Kingdom.
-It was created on 29 July 1884 for Bernhard Samuelson.
-He was a businessman, liberal member of parliament for Banbury and a pioneer of technical education.
-The baronetcy was conferred on him for his services to education.
-The second Baronet represented Cheltenham and Frome in the House of Commons as a Liberal.
+The Samuelson baronetcy, of Bodicote in Banbury in the County of Oxford, is a title in the Baronetage of the United Kingdom.
+It was created on 29 July 1884 for Bernhard Samuelson, a businessman, Member of Parliament for Banbury in 1859 and from 1865 to 1885, continuing in the single-member Banbury division of Oxfordshire from 1885 to 1895.
+He was a pioneer of technical education, and the baronetcy was conferred on him for his services in that field.

+The 2nd Baronet represented Cheltenham from 1868 to 1874, and then Frome from 1876 to 1885, in the House of Commons.